pnevmap/Isolation7x7/README.md

-This project is an exersise for the adversarial game playing project for Udacity Artificial Intelligence Nanodegree program
+Create agents for the isolation 7x7 game with minimax and alpha-beta search algorighms